Tokap/finance-middle-child/README.md

 top finance figures on Twitter (as suggested by Business Insider) and 150 recent posts from each.

-As the project expands, this information will be accessible via API interactions.
+> **NOTE** As the project expands, this information will be accessible via API interactions.